I Want a Loan – Where Can I go to Get the Best Deal?

 The Almost Legal Info

-- When you have finally found a reasonable deal, make sure you agree up front, that once the loan has been ‘re-paid’, you get your ‘security’ back – ie the original loan agreement bearing your wet ink signature.
+- When you have finally found a reasonable deal make sure you agree up front, that once the loan has been ‘re-paid’ you will get your ‘security’ back – ie the original loan agreement bearing your "wet-ink" signature.

-- The Bank itself never risks a penny when making a loan, and it never loses a penny, even if the loan doesn’t get repaid!
-If that sounds strange to you, then check the YAYC guide to ‘How Loans and Credit Cards really work’.
-For more details simply email info@YouAndYourCash.Com;
+- The Bank itself never risks a penny when "making" a loan, and it never loses a penny, even if the loan doesn’t get repaid!
+If that sounds strange to you, check the GetOutOfDebt Webinar in the ToolBox or watch this: Money: The Game Changer

 - ‘Cash’ is a promise to pay money: check your Bank of England Notes.